 Applicants to Scottish institutions should note that the SGSSS-DTP has a two-stage application process (see below for full details).
 Only applicants successful at Stage 1 will be invited to submit a full application at Stage 2:

 - Stage 1 Application Deadline is 4pm 14 January 2021

 - Stage 2 Application Deadline is 4pm on 23 March 2021

-This opportunity is open to applicants who have completed their PhD at an institution that is part of a DTP or CDT and must be held at an institution that is part of a DTP or CDT eligible to participate in this initiative and aligned to an accredited pathway (see here for the SGSSS pathways).
+This opportunity is open to applicants who have completed their PhD at an institution that is part of a DTP or CDT and must be held at one of the 12 institutions that form the SGSSS-DTP, aligned to an accredited pathway (see here for the SGSSS pathways).

 Applicants are not required to have previously held an ESRC-funded studentship in order to be eligible to apply.